jwp/git-select/README.md

 `git-select` performs a sparse checkout on a target repository and recursively copies the cited repository paths into the filesystem, relative to the working directory.
-The local clone of the repository is cached relative to the user's home directory temporarily or permentantly for future use.
+The local clone of the repository is kept temporarily for the duration of the process or permanently when `GIT_SELECT_CACHE` environment variable is set to an empty string or a directory path.
+When set to an empty string, the `~/.git-select-cache` path is used.

 Directory structure is maintained by default; any leading paths to a particular repository sub-directory will be maintained.
 Optionally, the selected resource may be remapped by